guymguym/s3d/README.md

 `s3d` is a daemon for data access using S3 API.
 A modern cousin of `nfsd`, `ftpd`, `httpd`, etc. It is designed to be simple, tiny, blazing fast, and portable in order to fit in a variety of environments from developer machines, containers, kubernetes, edge devices, etc.

-By default, `s3d` serves the S3 API as a gateway to a main remote S3 storage (AWS/compatible), with unmatched protocol compatiblity (based on the AWS SDK and Smithy API), and adds the missing features such as (queueing, caching, synching) in order to optimizing performance, increase data availability, and service continuity for its clients.
+By default, `s3d` serves the S3 API as a gateway to a main remote S3 storage (AWS/compatible), with ultimate protocol compatiblity (based on the AWS SDK and Smithy API), it adds critical features needed by remote clients such as queueing, caching, and synching, in order to optimize performance, increase data availability, and service continuity for its clients.

 The need for a daemon running locally with client applications emerges in Edge computing use cases, where data is stored and processed locally at the edge as it gets collected, while some of the data gets synced to and from a main data storage (read more on [Wikipedia - Edge computing](https://en.wikipedia.org/wiki/Edge_computing)):